 (a) Women Ward member to be the Chairman along with members of the committee as given above

 (b) The committee shall closely monitor and coordinate the work done by the Aasha workers and the ANM.
-It shall be the endeavor of the committee to access referral services to higher hospitals and arogyasri for major illness.
+It shall be the endeavor of the committee to access referral services to higher hospitals and arogyasri for major illnesses.

-(c) The Aasha Worker and the ANM shall report to the Functional committee and the Gram Sabha on the status of health issues of mothers, children and adults
+(c) The Aasha Worker and the ANM shall report to the Functional committee and the Gram Sabha on the status of health issues of mothers, children, and adults

 (d) The committee shall focus on three aspects of health care namely maternal care, child health and general health and access of health delivery services.

-(e) Focus on the Pregnant women –
+(e) Focus on Pregnant women –

 b.
-Identification of high risk pregnancies
+Identification of high-risk pregnancies

 c.
 Motivate and ensure institutional deliveries